 In 2011, Julie was asked to lead Best Friends' marketing and communications divisions.
 She streamlined Best Friends' messaging to a single call-to-action campaign, Save Them All, which has doubled Best Friends Animal Society's brand awareness.
 During her tenure, Best Friends earned the Harris Poll Brand of the Year four times.

-In 2014, Julie took on leadership of the organization’s fundraising efforts.
-Under one combined division, the communications, marketing and development teams were able to flourish, with the result that fundraising grew by 48 percent to $130 million and membership grew by 30 percent.
+In 2014, Julie took on leadership of the organization's fundraising efforts.
+Under one combined division, the communications, marketing and development teams were able to flourish, with the result that in four years, fundraising grew from $60 million to $132 million, and membership grew by 30 percent.

-Over the years, Julie has championed the unique concept of multiple organizations and municipalities joining forces publicly to tackle a shared social problem — to end the killing of dogs and cats in shelters.
+Over the years, Julie has championed the unique concept of multiple organizations and municipalities joining forces publicly to tackle a shared social problem - to end the killing of dogs and cats in shelters.
 She organized the design, groundwork and coalition-building for NKLA (No-Kill Los Angeles), a community-focused initiative that brought together the city of Los Angeles and more than 130 organizations to make L.A. a no-kill city.
-NKLA formally launched in 2012 and has led the city of Los Angeles from a save rate of 56 percent to 87 percent by the end of 2017.
-As part of that work, Julie initiated a successful bid to operate the city of Los Angeles’ Mission Hills shelter as the Best Friends Pet Adoption and Spay/Neuter Center.
+NKLA formally launched in 2012 and has led the city of Los Angeles from a save rate of 58 percent to 86 percent by the end of 2017.
+As part of that work, Julie initiated a successful bid to operate the city of Los Angeles' Mission Hills shelter as the Best Friends Lifesaving Center.

-Recognized as a leader and voice of the national no-kill movement, Julie lives with her husband, Gregory, in Utah, where they run marathons and hike in southern Utah’s red rock wilderness.
+Recognized as a leader and voice of the national no-kill movement, and named by InStyle Magazine to their "Badass 50" list as one of the 50 top women in the country who speak up, show up and get things done, Julie lives with her husband, Gregory, in Utah, where they run marathons and hike in southern Utah's red rock wilderness.
 Julie also enjoys restoring historic homes, is an avid gardener and owns a pizza joint in Kanab, Utah.